Goa: BJP wins 20 seats, set to retain power with help of Independents; Congress reduced to 11 | Politics

 - India

 The Bharatiya Janata Party (BJP) which fell one seat short of the majority figure in Goa is set to retain power in the state with the help of Maharashtrawadi Gomantak (MGP) and Independent candidates.
-The BJP emerged as the single largest party in Goa winning 20 seats in the 40-member state assembly.
-Congress finished second with 11 seats and the Independent candidate bagged three seats.
-Two seats went to Maharashtrawadi Gomantak (MGP) tally and Revolutionary Goans Party and Goa Forward Party (GFP) got one seat each.
+The BJP emerged as the single largest party in Goa winning 20 seats in the 40-member state assembly and decimated Congress to 11 seats.
+Independent candidates bagged three seats while two seats each went to tally of Aam Aadmi Party (AAP) and Maharashtrawadi Gomantak (MGP) tally.
+Revolutionary Goans Party and Goa Forward Party (GFP) got one seat each.

 According to Election Commission, BJP got 33.31 per cent vote share followed by Congress (23.46 per cent), MGP (7.60 per cent), Aam Aadmi Party (6.77) and Trinamool Congress (5.21 per cent).
 Goa election in-charge Devendra Fadnavis on Thursday evening said that it will form a full majority government in the coastal state with the support of Maharashtrawadi Gomantak (MGP) and three independent MLAs-- Antonio Vas, Chandrakant Shetye and Alex Reginald.